iankushagarwal/Marksheet_Pdf/README.md

 #Marksheet PDF Generator

-This project generates a PDF marksheet using Java, JDBC, MySQL, and iText API.
+This project generates a PDF marksheet using Java, JDBC, Oracle, and iText API.
 The generated PDF contains students' details and their marks for various subjects.